hexdump0815/linux-mainline-and-mali-on-orbsmart-s92-beelink-r89/README.md

-# linux-orbsmart-s92-beelink-r89
+UPDATE: see here for updates and latest images - https://github.com/hexdump0815/imagebuilder

 tools and patches to run linux mainline with mali gles and opengl on an orbsmart s92, beelink r89, tronsmart orion r28, ubox tv box

-coming soon ...